 Several medications and vitamin supplements can also lead to green stools.
 Individuals who routinely take laxatives, iron supplements, medicines and vitamins containing cholorophyll, and any medication or vitamin that contain fructose can experience green bowel movements.
 Stool color should return to normal once use of these products is discontinued.

 Green bowel movements are directly related to colonic transit time.
 This simply means the time it takes for food to be excreted from the body once it enters the intestine.
 Food is green when it enters the intestine, as it travels through the intestine, it absorbs fats and vitamins which give the stool its common brown color.
 If food travels through the intestine too rapidly, it fails to absorb these fats and vitamins and maintains its green color.
-Irritable bowel syndrome, Chron's disease, and colitis are some digestive disorders in which green feces is common.
+Irritable bowel syndrome, Crohn's disease, and colitis are some digestive disorders in which green feces is common.